 Here, Stephen shares what he’s learned from his experience, along with some advice for other lawyers thinking of striking out on their own:

-1. Make an informed choice to start a law firm
+1. Make an informed choice to start your own practice

 One of the hardest parts of starting any business is the financial risk involved.
 “I was making a decent living compared to a lot of my colleagues.
 The hardest part was taking a deep breath and taking that leap while knowing I wasn’t going to have any guaranteed income and that I still had a family I needed to support,” Stephen said.